Kritchanaxt/Node-Workshop/README.md

-# workshop-node
+# workshop
-Studying how to use Node.js in chatbot development and routing is another good option for those who want to learn.
+Studying the use of Node.js and javascript in development is another good choice for those who want to learn.